The 9 Most Hated Professions

 Yes, tax examiners audit tax returns in a quest to make sure filers' returns are correct, but they are doing it to make sure everyone pays what they owe.
 After all, we don't want other people to get away with paying less than their fair share.
 To become a tax examiner, one must earn a bachelor's degree in accounting or a related field.
 Sometimes an associate degree combined with work experience will suffice.

-07TV News Anchors
+TV News Anchors

 While a reporter is out in the field in the midst of the disaster du jour, the tv news anchor is sitting warm and safe in the studio looking as if all is right in the world.
 But, all isn't right!
-A car has fallen off a bridge, there's a war going on and someone has been murdered.
+A car has fallen off a bridge, there's a war going on, and someone has been murdered.
 Why is the anchorman smiling?
 It does make you hate him or her, doesn't it?

 Political debates have become shouting matches filled with insults and half-truths instead of forums for political candidates to express opposing points-of-view.
-Add that to politicians taking kick-backs, cheating on their spouses and lying to their constituents.
+Add that to politicians taking kickbacks, cheating on their spouses, and lying to their constituents.
 It's not hard to see why politicians have gained a bad reputation.

-To become an RN you have the option of earning a bachelor's of science degree in nursing (BSN), an associate degree in nursing (ADN) or a diploma in nursing.
+To become an RN, one can earn a bachelor's of science degree (BSN), an associate degree (ADN), or a diploma in nursing.
 BSN programs are generally four-years long, while it takes two to three years to earn an ADN.
-Diploma programs also last about three years.
-To work as an LPN you must first complete a state-approved training program that includes a combination of classroom study and supervised clinical practice.
+Diploma programs are usually three years long.
+To work as an LPN, complete a state-approved training program that includes a combination of classroom study and supervised clinical practice.

 Median Annual Salary (2018): RNs: $71,730; LPNs: $46,240